This Fig with Goat Cheese Salad is a classic, beautiful, savory, and elegant dish perfect for a light lunch or a late summer salad dinner.

 - If you are using dried figs, soak them in warm water until tender.

-You may also enjoy those dishes:
+You may also enjoy the following dishes:

 Arugula Stuffed Pork Tenderloin